young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 -----------

 Function:
-    Returns RSA private key of specified length (in bytes) in PKCS#1 format as VARBINARY atring.
+    Returns RSA private key of specified length (in bytes) in PKCS#1 format as VARBINARY string.

 Format:
     RSA_PRIVATE ( <smallint> )